PDHPE Evolves into Health and Movement Science: Here’s What’s Really Changing

 Sep 15, 2025

-If you’re a Year 10 student (or parent of one), you may have already heard that PDHPE is being replaced by Health and Movement Science (HMS).
-Our current Year 11 students are the first year group to complete HMS as a Year 12 subject with the first HMS HSC exam set for October 2026.
+If you’re a new Year 12 student (or parent of one), you may have already heard that PDHPE is being replaced by Health and Movement Science (HMS).
+The first HMS HSC exam is set for October 2026.

 So how big is this shift, and what does it mean for students.
 The new Health and Movement Science syllabus is designed to reflect modern research and real-world practice.
 While PDHPE had a strong focus on health promotion and sport, HMS takes a more scientific, analytical, and skills-based approach.
 This update ensures students don’t just learn about health and movement, they learn how to investigate, problem-solve, and apply evidence to issues that matter in Australia and around the world.